grifferz/pah-irc/README.md

 For anyone else that means:

-1. Their hand, including any White Cards played in the current round, go on the bottom of the deck.
+1. The White Cards in their hand, including any White Cards played in the current round, go on the bottom of the deck.
 2. If there's still at least 4 players then play continues, otherwise play is paused until more players join.